Islamic Family Law

 Violence Against Women Act

 The VAWA also addresses the unique vulnerabilities of immigrants who may face threats or intimidation by their abusers based on their lack of legal status in the United States.
-Under VAWA, these individuals may apply for special visas specifically designed to provide undocumented immigrants who are experiencing domestic violence with legal status in exchange for their cooperation in prosecuting their abusers.

 Restraining Orders